robusta-dev/kubernetes-chatgpt-bot/README.md

   actions:
   - chat_gpt_enricher: {}
 ```
-Continue installing Robusta.

 If you already installed Robusta, do an upgrade to apply the new values: `helm upgrade robusta robusta/robusta --values=generated_values.yaml --set clusterName=<YOUR_CLUSTER_NAME>`

 3. [Send your Prometheus alerts to Robusta](https://docs.robusta.dev/master/user-guide/alert-manager.html).
 Alternatively, just use Robusta's bundled Prometheus stack.